-We signed an initial contract with BT at the end of 2012 to extend better broadband to ~85% of Suffolk premises by the end of 2015, together with a Universal Service Commitment of at least 2Mbps for any premises not getting the higher-speeds enabled by the investment in fibre-based broadband.
-We are making good progress with the deployment of this contract, beating our target of 10,000 premises by the end of 2013, and on track to reach ~100,000 premises by the end of 2015.
+Suffolk conducted its first State Aid public consultation on Broadband in March 2012, which showed that the then current and planned (next 3 years) coverage of better broadband would be just over 50% of premises in Suffolk, potentially leaving the remaining almost 50% of premises without accesss to better broadband.
+We subsequently completed a procurement under the BDUK Rural Broadband Programme Procurement Framework at the end of 2012 to extend better broadband to over 80% of Suffolk premises by the end of 2015, together with a Universal Service Commitment of at least 2Mbps for any premises not getting the higher-speeds enabled by the investment in fibre-based broadband.
+We are making good progress with the deployment of this contract, with over 25,000 premises passed by the end of March 2014, on track to reach ~100,000 premises by the end of 2015.

-We have recently secured additional public funding to further extend better broadband across Suffolk with the aim of increasing coverage to ~95% by 2017.
+In the 2013 Spending Review, the Government announced a further allocation of funding for broadband under the BDUK Superfast Extension Programme, with the aim of increasing coverage across the UK to 95% by 2017.
 In order to deploy this additional funding, we intend to conduct a further mini-competition under the BDUK Rural Broadband Programe Procurement Framework to award a second Local Call-off Contract to a supplier to deploy the extended coverage.

-As part of this new procurement process, we are now commencing an Open Market Review to establish existing and planned (next 3 years) commercial coverage of broadband services in Suffolk by all existing, and any prospective, broadband infrastructure providers.
-We intend to use the information gathered as part of the Open Market Review to define the Intervention Areas to be targetted by the new contract.
-Once we have defined these Intervention Areas from the Open Market Review, we will be conducting a 30 day State Aid public consultation on our proposed Intervention Areas.
+As part of this new procurement process, we conducted an Open Market Review in February - March 2014 to establish current and planned (next 3 years) commercial coverage of broadband services in Suffolk by all existing, and any prospective, broadband infrastructure providers.
+We have now used the information gathered as part of the Open Market Review to define the Intervention Areas to be targetted by the new contract.
+The purpose of this document is to set-out our State Aid public consultation on our proposed Intervention Areas.
+The State Aid public consultation will be open until 15th May 2014.

-Once we have defined our Intervention Areas, we will be issuing an Invitation to Tender (ITT) to Framework Suppliers to bid for the opportunity to fulfill a new contract to deliver the extended coverage.
-We aim to complete the procurement by the summer of 2014, and for the extended deployment of infrastructure to begin by the end of 2014 (in parallel with the on-going deployment under the existing contract with BT).
+Once we have completed the State Aid public consultation and finalised our Intervention Areas, we will be issuing an Invitation to Tender (ITT) to Framework Suppliers to bid for the opportunity to fulfill a new contract to deliver the extended coverage.
+We aim to issue the ITT by the end of May 2014, and expect to complete the procurement during the summer of 2014, and for the extended deployment of infrastructure to begin by early 2015 (in parallel with the on-going deployment under the existing contract with BT).